-SMSFs can invest in properties, but the overriding principle is that a Fund cannot have loans if property developments are undertaken.
+Self-Managed Super Funds can invest into property, but the overriding principle is that the Fund cannot have any associated loans if property developments are undertaken.

 An SMSF can invest in property with or without loans, provided the Investment Strategy allows for it.
 When a Fund is using a loan to purchase an investment property, it’s a legal requirement to set up a Limited Recourse Borrowing Arrangement (LRBA) to facilitate lending.
 The investment property will be described in detail in the Deed of this LRBA.
 It’s important to note that the nature of the property is not allowed to change while the loan – and therefore the LRBA – is in place.